CameronBrooks11/tangent-lines/README.md

 # tangent-lines

-Math behind calculating tangent lines of a circle done in OpenSCAD
+Math behind calculating tangent lines on a circle done in OpenSCAD

 ## Introduction